 You must create warm, humid conditions for the seeds to sprout.
 The seeds will sprout more quickly if some plastic cooking foil is stretched around the pot.

 Ololiuqui needs the most amount of light.
 This climber can become very tall in the correct conditions.
 Use a deep container with lots of room for the roots to spread out for this purpose.
 The Ololiuqui plant needs a lot of water because it grows so quickly, especially if you put it in direct sunshine.
 In the summer, you can water it up to three times each day.
 Every day, new flowers will bloom, and within a few hours, they will wilt once more.
 The plant expires after flowering.

-The seeds carried by the Ololiuqui flowers can be stored for a long time.
-Make sure to store them in a cool, dry, and dark place.
+The seeds that the Ololiuqui flowers carry can be kept for a very long time.
+Make sure to keep them in a location that is cold, dry, and dark.